knpuniversity/drupal-under-the-hood/README.md

 **Setting up the Site & Database**

-This code comes from a pre-built Drupal site, which means we've already completed the installation process and have a database.

-First, check that the database settings in `sites/default/settings.php` are correct for your system.
+Check that the database settings in `sites/default/settings.php` are correct for your system.

-Then, import the database dump - `finished_database.sql` - into your database.

 **Start the built-in web server**